 John is survived by his children, Michele McIntosh of Raleigh, NC, Katherine “Kathy” (Jason Davis) McIntosh of Webster Groves, MO, and John “Doug” McIntosh of Seattle, WA; daughter in law, Shyra Nacht; grandchildren, Laura Davis, Samantha McIntosh, and Morgan Davis; brother James “Jim” (Wanda) McIntosh of Forney, TX; sister in law Emily (David) Stratton of Norman, OK, and extended family and friends who were each uniquely touched by his presence in their lives.
 John was preceded in death by his parents, his brother William Joseph McIntosh, and his wife of 51 years Dr. Helen R. H. McIntosh.

 The family extends heartfelt thanks to the caring staff at The Quarters of Des Peres, Tim Gardner and the Eliot Chapel Pastoral Care Associates, and John’s friends.

-Services: A Memorial Service is planned for Fall of 2019, and will be announced through Kriegshauser Brothers (k-brothers.com) In lieu of flowers, donations may be made in his memory to: Eliot Unitarian Chapel (“Bergfried” in memo line), the Brain Trauma Foundation (www.braintrauma.org) or other organizations he supported.
+Services: A Celebration of Life will be held on Saturday, November 16 at Eliot Unitarian Chapel, 100 South Taylor Avenue, Kirkwood, Missouri 63122 at 2:00 p.m.
+In lieu of flowers, donations may be made in his memory to: Eliot Unitarian Chapel (“Bergfried” in memo line), the Brain Trauma Foundation (www.braintrauma.org) or other organizations he supported.